queryluke/masseffect-5e-data/data/conditions/primed.md

-* When a primed creature is hit with a power or ability that __detonates__, the primed condition explodes, resulting in one of the following effect.
+* When a primed creature is hit with a power or ability that __detonates__, the primed condition explodes, resulting in one of the following effects.
 After resolving the effect, the primed condition ends.

 Primed Type | Explosion